Classroom learning about cryptocurrency and bitcoin

 • A coin's Market Cap and trading volume can be faked and manipulated.
 Don't feel FOMO when you see a new coin rocketing to the moon, with a huge volume and insane Market Cap!
 All of this can be faked and manipulated.
 A well-documented example of how a 'nobody' pumped and dumped his own coin very easily.

-• Environmental Concerns- Cryptocurrency requires the computation of complex math, which requires a ton of power.
-As it stands the majority of power drawn from the grid is not "clean energy", this applies to almost every nation in the world.
+• Environmental Concerns—Cryptocurrency requires the computation of complex math, which requires a ton of power.
+As it stands, the majority of power drawn from the grid is not "clean energy," and this applies to almost every nation in the world.
 Ethereum 2.0 seems to have solved this issue.

-• Regulation is coming, like stocks, and online poker eventually felt the wrath of government intervention.
-Cryptocurrency will as well, and this will have a huge impact on price, but when it does happen it will likely be for the best, as it will be harder to profit from pyramid schemes, as well as funneling money for illegal activity.
-On the upside regulation of the security will garner an increase in respect.
+• Like stocks, regulation is coming, and online poker eventually felt the wrath of government intervention.
+Cryptocurrency will as well, and this will have a huge impact on price.
+When it does happen, it will likely be for the best, as it will be harder to profit from pyramid schemes and funnel money for illegal activity.
+On the upside, regulation of security will garner an increase in respect.
+I expect this to come much later as Donald Trump has been elected President and is now participating in the same with his $TRUMP coin, as well as his wife's $MELANIA coin.

-• The majority of coins will eventually disappear and only a few will remain.
-Most of the prices are based on pure enthusiasm and speculation, that these coins will eventually be used practically.
-But unfortunately, only a few will win long term, be careful what you invest in.
+• The majority of coins will eventually disappear, and only a few will remain.
+Most of the prices are based on pure enthusiasm and speculation that these coins will eventually be used practically.
+Unfortunately, only a few will win long term.
+Be careful what you invest in.

-• The majority of coins are traded like a pyramid scheme, where the investing strategy is simply to just buy a coin, then tell everyone else to buy so the price goes up.
+• Most coins are traded like a pyramid scheme, where the investing strategy is simply to buy a coin and then tell everyone else to buy it so the price goes up.
 BEWARE!
-You can see the aftermath with all the Celebrity endorsement lawsuits going on, with many coins and exchanges going belly-up.
+You can see the aftermath of all the Celebrity endorsement lawsuits, with many coins and exchanges going belly-up.

 Conclusion

 In this article, we've simplified the complex world of cryptocurrency, from Bitcoin to Dogecoin, and the underlying blockchain technology.
 We've discussed the risks, including market volatility and scams, and the intricacies of cryptocurrency mining.
 With this guide, our hope is to bring you closer to understanding the intricacies of cryptocurrency, a digital currency landscape that shows no signs of fading away.
-As of now, it's clear that cryptocurrency is not a fad, but a significant part of our evolving financial landscape.
+As of now, it's clear that cryptocurrency is not going away any time soon, but a significant part of our poorly regulated financial landscape, which I believe one day will cause a huge collapse in our financial system just like the housing crisis did back in 2008.

-If you would like to read similar articles to this, check out Explaining A Gamma Squeeze In Layman’s Terms.
+If you would like to read similar articles, check out Explaining A Gamma Squeeze In Layman’s Terms.